drdrmc/drdrmc.github.io/_posts/2020-11-13-Wireguard_Wrestling.md

     ON-DEMAND ACTIVATION
     On demand Cellular only

+To fire it up automatically on your Mac, you need to follow Marc's instructions.
 In all it's working well, with the minor indigestion of the forwarding loop; and it's not really a general solution given many domestic routers would not let you add a static route.